-At the time dealing with computers was not at all "fashionable"; it was something you did for passion.
+At the time dealing with computers was not at all "fashionable"; it was something I did for passion.
 The unruly crowd did not see computing as a fashionable subject.
 Indeed, strange as it may seem today, taking an interest in IT meant exposing oneself to certain social disapproval (such as being classified as Nerd, which had an entirely negative connotation).

-Author of about fifty technical articles on digital electronics and programming in magazines.
+I began by being a bona fide technical journalist.
+I am the author of about fifty technical articles on digital electronics and programming in magazines.

-Earned an MBA, Master of Business Management in 2002 with OUBS, The Open University Business School, following a Diploma in Business Studies.
+I earned an MBA, Master of Business Management in 2002 with OUBS, The Open University Business School, following a Diploma in Business Studies.

 Passions and interests

 Use sharp tools and always be learning.
 If you define yourself as an expert, you probably just stopped learning.
 Yes, I do have strong opinions on cooking.